 The process is repeated as necessary to lessen the traumatic memory.

 According to the American Psychiatric Association (APA), EMDR therapy is effective for treating symptoms of PTSD, both acute and chronic.
 The APA goes on to say that EMDR therapy is particularly useful for people who have difficulty talking about the trauma that they have experienced.
 The APA also states that further study is required to understand the effects of EMDR therapy results over time.

 The Department of Veterans Affairs and the Department of Defense issued a set of joint clinical practice guidelines which they strongly recommend when using EMDR for treatment of PTSD in military and non-military populations alike.
 The two departments noted that using EMDR therapy has shown to be as effective as other psychological treatments in a number of studies.

 If you would like to find out more about this therapy alternative for PTSD, contact us today at Braden Counseling Center.
-We have five convenient locations in Oregon, Sycamore, Rochelle, Elgin, Geneva, and Bartlett.
+We have five convenient locations in Oregon, Sycamore, Rochelle, Elgin, North Aurora and Bartlett.